 Sick leave can also be taken for illness in the immediate family or for the purpose of mourning a member of the employee's immediate family.
 Immediate family shall mean employee's spouse, children (including stepchildren and foster children), grandchildren, daughters-in-law and sons-in-law, brothers and sisters, parents, spouse's parents, grandparents, and spouse's grandparents, without reference to the location or residence of said relative and any other blood relative who resides in the employee's home.
-OVEC limits leaves under these circumstances to three (3) working days; however the Chief Executive Officer may grant a reasonable extension of time.
+OVEC limits leaves under these circumstances to three (3) working days; however, the Chief Executive Officer may grant a reasonable extension of time.

-OVEC also grants sick leave when the employee suffers from a catastrophic loss to his or her personal property due to either a natural disaster or fire that either has caused or will cause the employee to be absent.
+OVEC also grants sick leave when the employee suffers from catastrophic loss to his or her personal property due to either a natural disaster or fire that either has caused or will cause the employee to be absent.

 Sick leave benefits will be calculated based on the employee's base pay rate at the time of absence.
 Unused sick leave benefits will be allowed to accumulate indefinitely.
 OVEC will accept sick leave days transferred from a district providing there has been no break in service of 90 days or longer.
 Sick leave must be transferred within the first 60 days of employment with OVEC.
 Any employee who leaves a position that qualifies for sick leave for a period of 90 days or longer, through transfer or termination and subsequently returns to a qualifying position shall forfeit any previously accrued sick days.
-Please refer to Policy 03.175 for information concerning benefits relating to unused sick leave at time of retirement.
+Only employees meeting eligibility requirements at the time of retirement (see section 326 Retirement) are eligible for pay out of unused sick leave.
+Employees who have resigned, are terminated, or transfer to an OVEC position that is not eligible for sick leave are not eligible for pay out of unused sick leave.

-OVEC may grant sick leave without pay to disabled employees for as long as the disability caused by sickness or illness or pregnancy last, provided the unpaid leave does not exceed the balance of the employee's contract.
+OVEC may grant leave without pay to employees on a case-by-case basis for employees unable to return to work because of medical issues, provided the unpaid leave does not exceed the balance of the employee's contract.
 At the termination of sick leave without pay, the Board may reinstate the employee.
 For information concerning FMLA see Policy 03.12322.

-Sick Leave Donations
+308 Sick Leave Bank